thePatmanMI/android-runtime-docs/debug/debug-details.md

 ![Image1](./install_v8_eclipse_plugin.png)

 After the installation Eclipse will ask you for restart.
-Once you restart it, you can configure V8 as follows.
+Once you restart it, you can configure V8 debugger from Run->Debug Configuration menu.

 ![Image2](./v8_dbg_config.png)